Home

 Who wrote this web page?

-1. On another page of this website I explain about understanding your fantasies rather than trying to ignore them.
+1. On the Distractions and Fantasies page of this website I explain about understanding your fantasies rather than trying to ignore them.
 This work of understanding is valuable, but even when you have understood your fantasies they will not just grow wings and fly away.
 Distractions will keep intruding into your mind as long as you live.
 The advice on the present webpage is therefore intended to help you ward off the distractions you have already understood.

 2. You don’t have to be concerned about getting your work done.
 When you need to think logically, or when you need to pray other prayers, the Jesus Prayer will not interfere.
 It will cease when you need it to cease; just remember to start it again when you become aware that it has stopped.